smithy-lang/smithy-kotlin/docs/design/client-configuration.md

         > : SdkClient.Builder<TConfig, TConfigBuilder, TClient> {

     final override fun build(): TClient {
-        finalizeConfig()
         return newClient(config.build())
     }

-    /**
-     * Hook for subclasses to finalize any configuration values before build is called on the config builder.
-     */
-    protected open fun finalizeConfig() { }

     /**
      * Return a new [TClient] instance with the given [config]